Permissions are individual access rights that you can assign when selecting a custom permission for a user.

-You can change the default global permissions that are assigned to external users upon their first log in.
+To change the default global permissions that are assigned to external users upon their first log in, follow these steps:

 From the Global view, select Security > Roles from the main menu.
 Make sure the Global tab is selected.

-Find the permissions set that you want to use as default.
-Then edit the permission by selecting Ellipsis > Edit.
+Find the permissions set that you want to add or remove as a default.
+Then edit the permission by selecting ⋮ > Edit.